-Getting to Know Popular apps for iOS and Android Users
+Popular Podcast Apps for iOS and Android Users

 You know your audience, you came up with a bangin’ title, you’ve got the right equipment, and you’re faithfully telling your story on a consistent basis.
 If all that’s true, then your podcast is off to a great start.
 Next up?
-Finding the right places to put it.
+Finding the right places to put your podcast.

 With divisions between iOS and Android users growing every day, it’s important to know what apps people are using on each device.
 So, if you’re asking what app you should use for your podcast, look no further.
 Here’s a quick guide to the podcast platforms that dominate in iOS and Android realms.